jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

       (repeat) New Password:

 #.
 External connectivity is required to run the Ansible bootstrap playbook.
 The
    StarlingX boot image will DHCP out all interfaces so the server may have obtained an IP address and have external IP connectivity if a DHCP server is present in your environment.
-   Verify this using the :command:`ip add` and :command:`ping 8.8.8.8` commands.
+Verify this using the :command:`ip addr` and :command:`ping 8.8.8.8` commands.

    Otherwise, manually configure an IP address and default IP route.
 Use the PORT, IP-ADDRESS/SUBNET-LENGTH and GATEWAY-IP-ADDRESS applicable to your